Dekr0/hd2_audio_db/README.md

-- If you want to look for what audio sources in an archive are shared with different other archives, and what audio sources in an archive are completely independent (aka. safe to patch) on their own, run the following in the command line at the folder where your exectuable is in, replace `target_archive_id` with actual archie id.
+- If you want to look for what audio sources in an archive are shared with different other archives, and what audio sources in an archive are completely independent (aka. safe to patch) on their own, run the following in the command line at the folder where your executable is in, replace `target_archive_id` with actual archive id.
 ```
 hda.exe --gen_dep_archive_id=[target_archive_id]
 ```
 - For example, `hda.exe --gen_dep_archive_id=6ad7cc21015a5f85` will generate two files,
 one for shared audio sources, one for "safe" audio sources.
 - REMARK!
 The asset names in the csv file that contains shared audio sources are not 100% correct.
 They are suggestions.
-For accurcate location, use the archive id.
+For accurate location, use the archive id.
 - There are asset names such as Purifier and Scorcher whose archive are exactly the same, i.e., both asset name Purifier and Scorcher points to audio archive `c51f160470b34ae3`.
 Thus, you need to use the audio archive ID and audio source ID to pin point which asset name is actually